edibledinos/ced.pwned.systems/content/HiTB 2016 CTF/net100-good-food-sources.md

 ## Analysis

 We get a pcap file which shows traffic from a client (10.0.0.3) communicating with two glusterfs servers (10.0.0.1 and 10.0.0.2).
 Having never dealt with the glusterfs protocol (and not particularly caring about it either), instead of going on a google frenzy I looked at the protocol.
-It seems to be a relatively protocol where VFS ops are just RPC calls.
+It seems to be a relatively straight-forward protocol where VFS ops are just RPC calls.
 To create a new file, you call the CREATE function and then call the WRITE function for each chunk.
 Now, there are two difficulties here.
 First: The WRITE calls are larger than a single TCP packet so we'll need to reassemble those.
 Second: It's a cluster filesystem and data gets written in a striped fashion to two different servers in chunks of 131072 bytes so we'll have to adjust for that.

 ## Exploitation